bazel-ios/rules_ios/README.md

 ![master](https://github.com/bazel-ios/rules_ios/workflows/CI-master/badge.svg)

-`rules_ios` is community developed Bazel rules to do iOS development with Bazel end to end.
+`rules_ios` is community developed Bazel rules that enable you to do iOS development with Bazel end to end.

-It seamlessly bazel builds iOS applications originally written under Xcode with minimal-to-no code changes.
+It seamlessly Bazel builds iOS applications originally written under Xcode with minimal-to-no code changes.
 It often re-uses ideas and code from `rules_swift` and `rules_apple` and it isn't tied to untested or unused features.
-It generates Xcode projects that _just work_ and makes using Apple Silicion with Bazel a breeze.
+It generates Xcode projects that _just work_ and makes using Apple Silicon with Bazel a breeze.

 ### iOS Applications